edgeworx/docs/content/en/docs/apps/_index.md

 ### Creating an Application

-Applications can be created within the Darcy platform by creating a YAML configuration file linking to your existing containerized application.
-The steps for creating and deploying a custom application in Darcy can be found [here]({{<ref "/docs/cloud/deploy-an-app.md">}}).
+Applications can be created within the Edgeworx platform by creating a YAML configuration file linking to your existing containerized application.
+The steps for creating and deploying a custom application in Edgeworx can be found [here]({{<ref "/docs/cloud/deploy-an-app.md">}}).

 ### Deploying a Demo Application

-Darcy provides a demo app you can deploy within minutes to see an example in action.
+Edgeworx provides a demo app you can deploy within minutes to see an example in action.
 You need one node live in order to deploy the demo app.
 More information on deploying the app can be found [here]({{<ref "/docs/apps/demo-apps/heart-rate.md">}}).